Leicester City and South Leicestershire

 Care Home Health related deaths

-Concerns summary The care home failed to assess suitability for a first-floor room, had staffing level concerns, and a manager was often absent.
+Concerns summary (AI summary) The care home failed to assess suitability for a first-floor room, had staffing level concerns, and a manager was often absent.
 Conflicting risk assessments and non-compliant staircase furniture also posed safety issues.

 Walter Gordon Powley